semgrep/semgrep-docs/docs/status.md

 1. **Feature support** - what [Semgrep features](writing-rules/pattern-syntax.md) are implemented for a given language.
 1. **Ruleset count** - number of [Semgrep rule groupings](https://semgrep.dev/rulesets) in the cloud app.

-Additionally, we define 3 levels of maturity: **alpha**, **beta**, and **generally available (GA)**.
-Each of these maturity levels will be combined with a threshold of the factors above.
+There are 3 levels of maturity: **alpha**, **beta**, and **generally available (GA)**.
+Each of these maturity levels are combined with a threshold of the factors above.
 When a language meets the maturity threshold for each of the factors then it’s moved into that maturity level.

 The following thresholds define each maturity level: